berthayes/air-quality/README.md

 # air-quality
-IoT project to read CO2, TVOC, and Temperature values and send to Apache Kafka REST Proxy
+IoT project to read CO2, TVOC values and send them to the Cloud.